colinxfleming/simpsons_data/README.md

 `./compile_seasons.py json` spits out a json file with keys characters and episodes.

-`./compile_seasons.py yaml` spits out a yaml file.
+<strike>`./compile_seasons.py yaml` spits out a yaml file.</strike> (Coming soon)

+There are current versions of these in the base directory for your convenience.

 ## Suggestions welcome